shsagir/play-area-sync/docs/craft-3-tune.md

 ## Updating Craft

 We recommend to always use the latest version for security reasons.
-Mind that you are responsible for the software you write yourself and use.
-Test updates locally first!
+Mind that you are responsible for the software you write yourself and use. **Test updates locally first!** For production (your fortrabbit App) we have set the ENV "allowUpdates" to false (see above).
+That will make the update button not show up in the control panel, so that your client will not accidentally update.
 Depending on your deployment workflow — [Git](/craft-3-deploy-git) or [SFTP](/craft-3-upload-sftp) — there are two ways to update Craft:

 ### A. Update Craft with a Git workflow

-When you have used a Git to deploy Craft, your update workflow likely looks like this: Use Composer to first update your local installation, then push the changes to trigger the update on remote.
+When you have used a Git to deploy Craft, your update workflow can looks like this: Use Composer from the command line to first update your local installation, then push the changes to trigger the update on remote.
 Run the following command in the terminal on your computer **locally**:

 ```bash
 # Make sure to be in the projects root folder (locally)